I routinely encounter people in both my hospital work and private practice who struggle with digestive problems.

 Health benefits of PHGG

-PHGG has a wide range of health benefits which almost everyone can benefit from.
-Maintaining a healthy digestive tract has far reaching benefits beyond just having a good poop.
+PHGG has a wide range of health benefits that almost everyone can benefit from.
+Maintaining a healthy digestive tract has far-reaching benefits beyond just having a good poop.
 As well, essentially everyone in the Western world is susceptible to the ultimate negative impact that the modern diet has on their metabolic health.

 PHGG and digestive health